Incredible-Devman/face_recognition_with_python/README.md

 ## Technical Specifications
 This project has the following technical specifications.
--Face Detection
+* Face Detection
   * Robust frontal face detection
   * Detection of multiple faces in an image
--Facial Feature Detection
+* Facial Feature Detection
-* Detection of 68 facial feature points including eyes, eyebrows, mouth, nose, face contour -Face Matching
+  * Detection of 68 facial feature points including eyes, eyebrows, mouth, nose, face contour
+* Face Matching
   * Convert facial features to facial encodings
   * Matching of two faces by comparing with facial encodings